vermo7en/GSCopywriting/README.md

 ## Grace Super Copy

-This is a website created using
+This is a website created using Gatsby and Stackbit, and deployed continuously using Netlify.

+It is a simple portfolio website for a free